morinlab/lymphopedia/FBXW7.md

 # FBXW7
 ## Overview
 FBXW7 mutations are found in a range of lymphoid malignancies, including B-cell lymphomas.
 These mutations often include missense mutations, deletions, frameshift mutations and splice-site mutations.
-Overall, these mutations are relatively rare in DLBCL.
+Overall, these mutations are relatively rare in DLBCL and occur more frequently in other solid tumors as well as T-cell acute lymphocytic leukemia.<sup>1</sup> The most commonly observed mutations in those cancers are the hot spots R465 and R479.<sup>1</sup>

 ## Relevance tier by entity